ClusterHQ/flocker/docs/install/setup-rackspace.rst

 .. _rackspace-install:

 ==============================================
-Setting Up Flocker Ready Nodes Using Rackspace
+Setting Up Flocker-Ready Nodes Using Rackspace
 ==============================================

 You can get a Flocker cluster running using Rackspace.